bohdanbobrowski/Bezlik-Year-Calendar-Planner/README.md

 ### Requirements

-* Scribus
+* Scribus 1.5.x - **and this is important! current stable version 1.4.x contains Python 2.7 interpreter and this script requires Python 3**
 * [Lato Font](https://www.latofonts.com/pl/lato-free-fonts/) installed

-I've tested that on Manjaro Linux.
-No idea if it'll work on Windows.
+I've tested that on Manjaro Linux, Ubuntu and Windows.

 ### Usage